nutanixdev/code-samples/blueprints/centos8_docker_flask/README.md

 ## The App

-A screenshot of the created is shown below:
+A screenshot of the created app is shown below:

 ![App running](./screenshot.png)